exasol/pytest-plugins/doc/developer-guide.md

 `pytest-plugins` is a multi-project repository.
 Each of the plugins can be released independently.

 Releasing a single plugin includes
-* Publish to pypi
+* Publishing to pypi
-* Create a release on GitHub
+* Creating a release on GitHub

-This requires to have a dedicated Git-tag for each release of each of the plugins.
-The convention is to use the name of the plugin as prefix followed by a dash character and the version of the plugin, e.g. `pytest-saas-0.1.0`.
+This requires a dedicated Git-tag for each release of each plugin.
+The convention is to use the name of the plugin as a prefix followed by a dash character and the version of the plugin, e.g. `pytest-saas-0.1.0`.

-In order to create release for one of the plugins
+In order to create a release for one of the plugins
 1. Open the GitHub repository in your browser
-2. On top select tab "Actions"
+2. On top select the tab "Actions"
 3. On the left hand side select action "Continous Delivery (Release)"
 4. On the right hand click button "Run workflow"
 5. Select banch "main"
 6. Select the project, e.g. "pytest-saas"
 7. Enter the version number, e.g. `0.2.0`
-8. Click button "Run workflow"
+8. Click the button "Run workflow"

 The workflow will then
 * Checkout the project